ashux-abo/ashux-abo/README.md

 ## Hi, I'm Ashley 👋

-👨‍💻I'm a 2nd year IT student from STI, passionate about turning ideas into code. </br>
+👨‍💻I'm a 3rd year IT student from STI, passionate about turning ideas into code. </br>
 🌟 I love trying new things and figuring stuff out.
 It's always fun to learn something new!
 Im currently learning React Native</br>
-🎨When I'm not coding, you'll find me drawing (I do digital art). </br>
+🎨When I'm not coding, you'll find me drawing (I do digital arts). </br>
 🎮I love Minecraft. </br>

 # 💻 Tech Stack: